Skip to main content

 19 September

-9.30 Lifespan changes, attitudes & regional pronunciation
+9.30 Lifespan changes, attitudes & regional pronunciation.
+Chair: Jóhannes B. Sigtryggsson.

 Stefanie Bade & Eva Hrund Sigurjónsdóttir: Icelandic regional pronunciation and linguistic change in real time: Latest results from the RePARC project